 SKIP Trips To The Park

-These trips to the Park and others offer options for your class to explore and learn in the park include beach talks about sea turtles, visits to the Annaberg sugar plantation, bird walks, nature and plant walks, and hiking Leinster Bay freedom trail.
+The School Kids In The Park (SKIP) program aims to encourage educators to utilize the Park as a living classroom by facilitating visits to the Park and working to remove barriers that may limit students' participation like transportation costs.
+These trips to the Park offer options for your class to explore and learn in the park and include beach talks about sea turtles, visits to the Annaberg historic district, bird walks, nature and plant walks, and hiking the National Park Service Network to Freedom trail in Leinster Bay.

-Discuss your classroom’s field trip options and schedule a Park or classroom visit with Friends SKIP Program Coordinator, Taylor White at twhite@friendsvinp.org or (203) 530-4392.
+Discuss your classroom’s field trip options and schedule a Park or classroom visit with Friends of the Park’s Program Manager, Taylor White at twhite@friendsvinp.org or (203) 530-4392.

 Network to Freedom Hike